 The Interquartile Range is commonly used in statistics as it helps us identify the natural seasonality and monthly trends in a dataset.

-While Excel does not have an inbuilt formula to calculate the interquartile range, it does have the QUARTILE function which we can use to easily calculate the interquartile range in Excel.
+While Excel does not have an inbuilt formula to calculate the interquartile range, it does have the QUARTILE function, which we can use to easily calculate the interquartile range in Excel.

-What is Inter-Quartile Range (IQR)?
+What is an Inter-Quartile Range (IQR)?

 It can be used to measure how much a data set varies around its median value.
 This information can be helpful when trying to identify any unusual spikes or drops in data that may not be due to seasonal or monthly variations.